-It is advised by the State Synar Coordinator that inspections be implemented during daylight hours if possible for safety concerns.
-Youth Inspectors must be 16-17 years of age and have a WV learner's permit, driver's license or state-issued photo ID.
-The Adult Coordinators must train the Youth Inspector regarding their protocol, provided by the State Synar Coordinator, prior to start-up of inspections.
+It is advised by the State Synar Coordinator that inspections be implemented during daylight hours, if possible, for safety concerns.
+Youth inspectors must be 16 or 17 years of age and have a WV learner's permit, WV driver's license, or WV state-issued photo ID.
+The Adult Coordinator must train the Youth Inspectors regarding their protocol, provided by the State Synar Coordinator, prior to start-up inspections.